math-club/Numcraft/README.md

 ### Installation

-Copy each .py files in your scripts on numworks.com Then add it to your device
+* NumWorks: Copy each .py files in your scripts on numworks.com, then add it to your device

-Or if you wan't to try it on PC because PC Master Race:
-Launch the main python file using python3
+* PC: Launch the main python file using python3

-(Not sure you'll not be /ban forever if you run it on Microsoft Windows)

 ## Launch